 Soda Springs Basin (seen from the White Rim Road) | Things to Do in Island in the Sky

 Getting to Canyonlands Island in the Sky: The Island in the Sky district of Canyonlands National Park is located in southeastern Utah.
 The closest town is Moab.
 From Moab, it is a 45-minute drive to get here (33 miles).

 Best Time to Go to Canyonlands: The spring and fall months are the best times to visit.
 Weather conditions are pleasant and you can avoid the big crowds that flood the park in the summer.
 During the summer months, expect soaring temperatures, large crowds, and difficulty finding parking at many viewpoints.
 During the winter months, it is much less crowded, but temperatures get below freezing and snow is likely.

 Entrance Fees: It costs $30 per vehicle to enter the park and this is good for seven days.
-For $55 you can purchase a Southeast Utah parks pass, which also gets you into Canyonlands National Park.
+This entrance fee includes all four districts of Canyonlands National Park.
+For $55 you can purchase a Southeast Utah parks pass, which also gets you into Arches National Park.
 You can also purchase an annual National Parks pass (called the America the Beautiful Pass) for $80.
 With this pass you can visit over 2,000 federal recreation sites.
 This is worth it if you also plan to visit more of Utah’s Mighty 5, including Arches, Capitol Reef, Zion, Bryce Canyon, or any other US National Park within the year.